 The organizing team consists of:

-- William H. Guss (Carnegie Mellon University)
+- William H. Guss (OpenAI and Carnegie Mellon University)

 - Mario Ynocente Castro (Preferred Networks)